Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: In-Network Neural Compression

 Figure~\ref{fig:distillation} summarizes the architecture.
 The difference between the overall teacher and student models are the high-level layers 0 and 1 (L0 and L1), while the rest of the architecture and their parameters is left unaltered.
 The architecture of L0 in the student models is also identical to that in the teacher models, but their parameters are retrained during the distillation process.
 The L1 in student models is designed to have the same output shape as the L1 in teacher models, while we introduce a bottleneck layer within the module.

-The architectures of layer 1 in teacher and student models are summarized in our supplementary material.
+The architectures of layer 1 in teacher and student models are summarized in Appendix~\ref{appendix:net_arch}.
 The architecture will be used in all the considered object detection models: Faster, Mask, and Keypoint R-CNNs.
 Our introduced bottleneck point is designed to output a tensor whose size is approximately $6-7$\% of the input one.
 Specifically, we introduce the bottleneck point by using an aggressively small number of output channels in the convolution layer and amplifying the output with the following layers.
 As we design the student's layers, tuning the number of channels in the convolution layer is a key for our bottleneck injection.

 The main reason we consider the number of channels as a key hyperparameter is that different from CNNs for image classification, the input and output tensor shapes of the detection models, including their intermediate layers, are not fixed~\cite{Ren15,He17,Paszke19}.
 Thus, it would be difficult to have the output shapes of student model match those of teacher model, that must be met for computing loss values in distillation process described later.
 For such models, other hyperparameters such as kernel size $k$, padding $p$, and stride $s$ cannot be changed aggressively while keeping comparable detection performance since they change the output patch size in each channel, and some input elements may be ignored depending on their hyperparameter values.
+More details about the background of bottleneck positioning and size are given in~\cite{matsubara2020split}.